thecoddiwompler/SQL-Practice/Match Results/READme.md

 ## 🛠️ Problem Statement

-This problem has been asked in Telstra interview.
-I personally solved it in the interview.
+<b>This problem has been asked in Telstra interview.
+I personally solved it in the interview.</b>

   <b>Table Name : MatchResults</b>
 </br>